Gabao-Farias/Furniture_parts_checker/README.md

 # OPPORTUNITY

   - [X] New implementations can be made in the project
-  - [X] It can run in any Operating System
+  - [X] It can run in several Operating System
   - [X] It can be remodeled to any specific client

 # HOW IT WORKS